IBM-Bluemix-Docs/certificate-manager/notifications-dashboard.md

 You can update the endpoint of your channel.
 {: shortdesc}

-To update the endpoint of a channel, click the dots menu on the relevant row and select the **Edit** option.
+1. To update the endpoint of a channel, click the Dots menu on the relevant row and select **Edit**.
-The endpoint field should now be editable.
-To save your changes click the **Save** button, or click the **Cancel** button to revert your changes.
-When you click **Save** check your Slack channel for a test notification.
+2. To save your changes, click **Save** or click **Cancel** to revert your changes.
+3. After you click **Save**, check your Slack channel for a test notification.

 ## Deleting a channel
 {: #updating-channel}

 You can delete any of the channels.
 {: shortdesc}

-To delete the endpoint for a channel, click the dots menu on the relevant row and select the **Delete** option.
+To delete the endpoint for a channel, click the Dots menu on the relevant row and select **Delete**.